mmuller88/mmblog/content/cdk-cost-spikes/index.md

 * A message will be sent to Slack which makes you aware of the cost spike
 * choice between deploying to the root account and monitoring all costs at once or deploying to each environment account.
 Prefer the second one.
 Use a pipeline for CD.

 Developing and running workloads in aws is fun.
 But you don't want spend more money then you really need.
-For that cost analysing tools like the AWS Cost Explorer are super important.
+For that cost analyzing tools like the AWS Cost Explorer are super important.
 Useful as well is the AWS Budget Service which allows you to setup a target budget and get notified if you are about to reach the target.

 Just last year 2022 AWS released the [auto-adjusting AWS Budget](https://aws.amazon.com/about-aws/whats-new/2022/02/auto-adjusting-budgets/) which really great to catch sudden spike costs.
 It allows your to calculate the cost average over the last x days and if you reach more than 120 % of the average you get notified.